ayush-kumar-1/thesis/README.md

 food choices and prices of France or Great Britain, diet quality would increase (Dubois, Griffith, and Nevo 2014).
-These studies provide a useful methodology that may be used in future research to refine estimates of SNAP's effects on nutrition, given the appropriate data.
+These studies provide a useful methodology that may be used in future research to refine estimates of SNAP’s effects on nutrition, given the appropriate data.

 3.  **Methodology**